iotaledger/tips/text/0000-transaction-payload/0000-transaction-payload.md

 # Summary

 This RFC defines a new transaction structure for Chrysalis Phase 2, which replaces the current notion of bundles.
-Specifically, this RFC describes the transaction payload to be embedded into a [message](https://github.com/iotaledger/protocol-rfcs/pull/17).
+Specifically, this RFC proposes a transaction payload for the messages described in the IOTA protocol [RFC-0017](https://iotaledger.github.io/protocol-rfcs/0017-tangle-message/0017-tangle-message.html).

 # Motivation